 Powerful reasons drive human behavior.
 You can think about your essay as a persuasive letter that needs to evoke certain feelings and emotions.

-The famous example from a persuasion study:
+A famous example from a persuasion study:

-“I have 5 pages, can I use the Xerox machine before you because I’m in a rush” got a 94% success rate vs. 60% when no “reason why” was given.
+“I have 5 pages, Can I use the Xerox machine before you because I’m in a rush” got a 94% success rate vs. 60% when no “reason why” was given.

 An example you could use in your scholarship essay: